andgineer/TRegExpr/docs/regular_expressions.rst

 Metacharacters
 --------------

-Metacharacters are special characters which are the essence of Regular Expressions.
-There are different types of metacharacters, described below.
+Metacharacters are the essence of regular expressions.

 Line Boundaries
 ~~~~~~~~~~~~~~~